Standards for Management of Institutional Data

 - Data security:

-- The data steward will be responsible for determining security requirements and access restrictions for institutional data.
+- The data steward, in consultation with other university offices as appropriate, will be responsible for determining security requirements and access restrictions for institutional data.

-- All data users having access to limited-access institutional data will formally acknowledge (by signed statement or some other means) their understanding of the level of access provided and their responsibility to maintain the confidentiality of the data they access.
+- All data users having access to critical or restricted institutional data will formally acknowledge (by signed statement or some other means) their understanding of the level of access provided and their responsibility to maintain the confidentiality of the data they access.
 The data steward is responsible for monitoring and reviewing security implementation and authorized access.

-- Unattended workstations with access to directories containing limited-access data must be logged off, locked, or otherwise made inaccessible to individuals without access rights.
-Where technically feasible, this equipment must be set up for automatic lock-out after 15 minutes of non-use.
+- Unattended devices with access to institutional data must be logged off, locked, or otherwise made inaccessible to individuals without access rights.
+Where technically feasible, this equipment must be set up for automatic lock-out after no more than 15 minutes of non-use.

-- Individuals requiring access to central sources of restricted institutional information must be authorized by the appropriate data steward or manager and subsequently must use the UITS Decision Support Service (DSS) via the IU Information Environment (IUIE) for that access.
-Direct (non-IUIE) access to the UITS DSS using individual desktop query tools will be restricted to a limited number of staff with advanced knowledge and experience with the DSS data constructs.
-These individuals must first establish a connection to the VPN servers to ensure that their password and the other data transmitted are encrypted.\
+- Individuals requiring access to central sources of critical or restricted institutional information must be authorized by the appropriate data steward or manager and subsequently must primarily use the university’s enterprise decision support system (i.e. IUIE, CBI, etc.) for that access.
+Any direct (non-edss/iuie) access to the UITS DSS using individual desktop query tools must first establish a connection to the VPN servers to ensure that their password and the other data are encrypted in transmission, or use other means to achieve such encryption.

-- Where technically feasible, the IU central authentication service (CAS) must be used for all services that facilitate update or inquiry access to limited-access data on university servers, so that (minimally) strong password selection rules, password expiry, and intruder lockout can be employed.
+- Where technically feasible, a central authentication service (i.e. ADS, CAS, etc.) must be used for all services that facilitate update or inquiry access to restricted or critical data on university servers, so that (minimally) strong password selection rules, password expiry, and intruder lockout can be employed.

-- Where technically feasible, password tokens (in addition to secure password) must be required for any update access to restricted institutional data on university servers.
+- Where technically feasible, password tokens (in addition to secure password) must be required for any update access to critical or restricted institutional data on university servers.

-- Departments (including UITS and its regional campus counterparts) must eliminate insecure protocols for connecting to all university systems, and for transferring data to and from those systems, especially those servers that support critical operations and/or host limited-access data.
+- Departments (including UITS and its regional campus counterparts) must eliminate insecure protocols for connecting to all university systems, and for transferring data to and from those systems, especially those servers that support critical operations and/or host critical or restricted data.

 - Data storage:

-- The data steward is responsible for identifying an official data storage location for each data element, as well as an official data storage location of valid codes and values for each data element.
+- The data steward, in consultation with other university offices as appropriate, is responsible for identifying an official data storage location for each data element, as well as an official data storage location of valid codes and values for each data element.
 The data steward will also determine archiving requirements and strategies for storing and preserving historical data for each data element.

 - Data element names, formats, and codes must be consistent across all applications which use the data and consistent with such university standards as are developed.